rsewell97/fitz-meal-booking/README.md

 ```
 pip install selenium
 ```
-Now depending on what browser you want to use:
+Now depending on what browser you want to use - moral of the story, use Chrome:
 #### Chrome
 run `pip install chromedriver`
 #### Safari